 Candidates are considered for admission into the Medical Assisting program based on the completion of Cox College application requirements and prior academic performance.
-Once a candidate has been notified of an offer for admission into the Medical Assisting program, a nonrefundable background and drug screen fee must be submitted.
+Once a candidate has been notified of an offer for admission into the Medical Assisting program, a nonrefundable acceptance fee (includes background check and drug screen) must be submitted.
 After receipt of this fee, the student may register for classes according to the academic calendar.
 A positive drug screen or compromised background check may result in rescinding the student's acceptance into the program.